Several top international schools share with us why music education is so important in school.

 International Community School (ICS) Singapore

 At International Community School (ICS) Singapore, music is more than just a program.
 It not only exposes students to various genres of music, but it also offers students opportunities to discover a musical means through which they can communicate.
-“Along with the advantages and benefits of music education that we are familiar with, music has a tremendous power to train young people how to contribute, create and collaborate as a group,” shares elementary school music teacher Christine Park.
-“It challenges students to diligently and strategically engage themselves in musical activities so that their individual talent and effort would serve as a critical element of grander performance and achievement.”
+ICS shares, “Along with the advantages and benefits of music education that we are familiar with, music has a tremendous power to train young people how to contribute, create and collaborate as a group.”

 Stamford American International School

 If you’re looking for comprehensive music education for your child, you might be surprised to know that Stamford American International School has been developing a world-class string program for its Early Years students based on the guidelines from the Suzuki Association of the Americas.
-Head of Music, Becky Jones, explains: “The Suzuki program features full class instruction on the violin or cello for every Pre-K and Kindergarten student, followed by an additional program for those who choose to take their learning one step further.
+The Head of Music explains: “The Suzuki program features full class instruction on the violin or cello for every Pre-K and Kindergarten student, followed by an additional program for those who choose to take their learning one step further.
 These students take part every week in one individual lesson and one group lesson with a certified Suzuki teacher.
 These are packed with fun activities, musical games and specific training in instrumental skills.”
 Apart from the Suzuki program, there are also general music classes for all ages within the school curriculum, from Pre-Nursery to High School Senior, taught by a dedicated team of music specialists.

 With a budding world-class string program and already-established general music and instrumental music program, Stamford teachers are supported through a variety of ways to enrich student learning with pedagogy that is successful, engaging and current.
-“Teachers at Stamford are supported with a plethora of physical and digital resources, including subscriptions to online learning resources for classroom music education, beautifully designed classrooms, practice rooms, and performance spaces,” shares Becky.
+“Teachers at Stamford are supported with a plethora of physical and digital resources, including subscriptions to online learning resources for classroom music education, beautifully designed classrooms, practice rooms, and performance spaces,” she shares.
 “Stamford also encourages its music teachers to attend professional development in a variety of specialised areas and provides support for musical events, allowing teachers to further develop their musical skills and expertise.”

 UWC South East Asia